-- 2.1.5.1 A crisis management plan that is based on the understanding of known potential dangers (e.g., flood, drought, fire, tsunami, or other severe weather or regional events such as warfare or civil unrest) that can impact the site's ability to deliver safe food, shall be documented by senior management outlining the methods and responsibility the site shall implement to cope with such a business crisis. - 2.1.5.2 The crisis management plan shall include as a minimum: - i.
-A senior manager responsible for decision making, oversight and initiating actions arising from a crisis management incident; - ii.
-The nomination and training of a crisis management team; - iii.
-The controls implemented to ensure a response does not compromise product safety; - iv.
-The measures to isolate and identify product affected by a response to a crisis; - v.
-The measures taken to verify the acceptability of food prior to release; - vi.
-The preparation and maintenance of a current crisis alert contact list, including supply chain customers; - vii.
-Sources of legal and expert advice; and - viii.
-The responsibility for internal communications and communicating with authorities, external organizations and media. - 2.1.5.3 The crisis management plan shall be reviewed, tested and verified at least annually. - 2.1.5.4 Records of reviews of the crisis management plan shall be maintained.
+- 2.1.5.1 A crisis management plan that is based on the understanding of known potential dangers (e.g. flood, drought, fire, tsunami, or other severe weather or regional events such as warfare or civil unrest) that can impact the site's ability to deliver safe food, shall be documented by the owner/senior site management outlining the methods and responsibility the site shall implement to cope with such a business crisis. - 2.1.5.2 The crisis management plan shall be reviewed, tested and verified at least annually.
+Records of reviews of the crisis management plan shall be maintained.

 A "crisis management plan" is often confused with a "product withdrawal and recall plan" (2.6.3).
 They are two separate functions and programs.
-A crisis management plan prescribes actions that will be taken as a result of external, environmental, climatic, equipment failure or other potential business threats that will impact the ability of the supplier to provide their customers with safe products.
-These threats, depending upon the supplier's product, location and other factors may include fire, flood, power failure, storm damage, acts of terrorism, etc.
+A crisis management plan prescribes actions that will be taken as a result of external, environmental, climatic, equipment failure or other potential business threats that will impact the ability of the site to provide their customers with safe products.
+These threats, depending upon the site's product, location and other factors may include fire, flood, power failure, storm damage, acts of terrorism, etc.